-5. The governor’s proposed $1.50 increase in the state’s cigarette tax.
-The additional funding would help expand the Insure Oklahoma program, which would also include those state dollars to be matched with significant additional dollars from the federal government.
+5. Expand the Insure Oklahoma program, which would include state dollars to be matched with significant additional dollars from the federal government.
 This expansion of Insure Oklahoma should increase access to critical mental health services.

 We support the removal of any legal or regulatory obstacle that serves as a barrier for older adults with a mental illness with or without other chronic medical disorders to secure high quality, medically appropriate care in a residential facility should the need arise for long-term care services whether publicly funded or not.